 Contributions, which include unconditional promises to give, are reported as increases in net assets without donor restrictions unless use of the related assets is limited by explicit donor stipulation or by the passage of time.
 Contributions are recognized as revenues in the period an unconditional promise is made, or a gift is received, net of a reserve for uncollectible amounts.
-Contributions to be received after one year are discounted using the appropriate risk-free rate and amortization of the discount is recorded as additional contribution.
-As of June 30, 2023, the College has no unrecorded conditional agreements from government sponsors related to Higher Education Emergency Relief Funds (HEERF), due to the conditions for recognizing revenue not being met.
+Contributions to be received after one year are discounted using the appropriate risk-free rate and amortization of the discount is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any, on the contribution.
+As of June 30, 2024, the College has no unrecorded conditional agreements from government sponsors related to Higher Education Emergency Relief Funds (HEERF), due to the conditions for recognizing revenue not being met.